Please ensure Javascript is enabled for purposes of website accessibility

 Aticcersguidetouni

-When told people I was going to uni the amount of responses (usually from middle-aged people) who would tell me 'University is the best years of your life, you'll have a great time' It sets an expectation.
-You'd talk to older siblings or older friends and hear about this drinking culture of uni and the arguments about bins, but that's about it.
-I didn't ever really hear from a disabled student or from people telling me the struggles of uni, making friends, getting through freshers, finding housing, all that jazz- so I thought I'd make a little series of posts of things that might've helped me (even if I read them secretly and pretended I didn't need them!)
-No one gives you a handbook to uni- you're there to have fun (oh and to get a degree) so sometimes a little guidance helps particularly if you're a disabled student living away from home!
+You hear about the drinking culture of uni and the arguments about bins, but that's about it.
+I didn't ever really hear from a disabled student or from people telling me about accessing lectures; finding housing, finances and all that jazz- No one gives you a guide to uni- so I thought I'd make a little series of posts of things that might've helped me.
+After all, you’re there to have fun (oh and to get a degree) so sometimes a little guidance helps particularly if you're a disabled student living away from home!

 What are freshers?

 Freshers are first-year students, Freshers week is a two-week period where new students settle into their universities and get to know one another.
-It’s an absolute madness for two weeks & for some is the most memorable few weeks of their university experience.
+It’s chaos for two weeks & for some is the most memorable few weeks of their university experience.
 For others, it’s incredibly anxiety- provoking.

 I over-did freshers massively!

 I went out every day for two weeks and my body then spent the next few months trying to catch up!
-Looking back I had the most amazing two- weeks.
+Looking back I had the most amazing two weeks but my body definitely struggled afterwards.

 After now completing my degree and chatting with friends (Side note- you don't have to be friends with the people you meet during freshers) Lots of my friends only went out once or twice and had a great time- others wished they went out more or less.